fen/json/README.md

     E-
 ```

-In addition to the JSON specification the library tries to parse ISO date formats
+In addition to the JSON specification the library tries to parse ISO date
-(yyyy-MM-ddTHH:mm:ss.FFFFFFFK) out of text.
+formats (yyyy-MM-ddTHH:mm:ss.FFFFFFFK) out of a JSON string and convert it into
+a System.DateTime.
+C like line (//) and multi line (/\*) comments are also
+supported.

 ## LICENSE